wp-plugins/block-bad-queries/readme.txt

 * removed block for "environ" in query-string
 * removed block for "%3C" and "%3E" in query-string
 * removed block for "%22" and "%27" in query-string
-* removed block for "[" and "]" in query-string (to allow unsafe character used in WordPress)
+* removed block for "[" and "]" in query-string (to allow unsafe characters used in WordPress)
 * removed block for "?" in query-string (to allow unsafe character used in WordPress)
 * removed block for ":" in query-string (to allow unsafe character used by Google)
 * removed block for "libwww" in user-agents (to allow access to Lynx browser)